purescript/purescript/CHANGELOG.d/fix_better-row-error-messages.md

     , d :: t4
     , e :: t3
     , f :: t2
-    , g :: t1
+    , requiredLabel1 :: t1
     ...
     | t8
     )
   ```

   After:
   ```
-  Could not match type
+  Expected type
-    ( h :: Int
-    , j :: Int
+    { requiredLabel1 :: t1
     ...
-    )
+    | t2
+    }
-  with type
+  but found type
-    ( g :: t1
+    { extraLabel1 :: Int
+    , extraLabel2 :: Int
     ...
-    | t8
-    )
+    }
   ```

-  **Case 5: reporting only the first `TypesDoNotUnify` error rather than all such errors on record pattern matches whose labels are a subset of the expected record's labels**
+  **Case 3: reporting only the first `TypesDoNotUnify` error rather than all such errors on record pattern matches whose labels are a subset of the expected record's labels**

   The following behavior is unchanged, but it is explained to clarify
   the next summary.